Tomas2D/puppeteer-table-parser/README.md

 # 🕸 🕷 puppeteer-table-parser

-Library for make parsing website tables much more easy!
+Library to make parsing website tables much easier!
-When you are using for `puppeteer` for scrapping websites and web application you will find out, that parsing tables consistently is not that easy.
-This library brings you abstraction between `puppeter` and `page` context.
+When you are using `puppeteer` for scrapping websites and web application, you will find out that parsing tables consistently is not that easy.
+This library brings you abstraction between `puppeteer` and `page context`.

 ##This library solves following issues:

 - ✨ Parsing columns by their name.
-- ✨ Keeps ordering of columns.
+- ✨ Respect the defined order of columns.
 - ✨ Appending custom columns with custom data.
 - ✨ Custom sanitization of data in cells.
 - ✨ Merge data from two independent tables into one structure.
-- ✨ Returns output as array of rows or as CSV string.
+- ✨ Handles invalid HTML structure
 - ✨ And much more!

 ## How to use it?